tangowhisky37/Elecfreaks-Electronics-Kit/docs/robit_smart_car.md

 ## Introduction
 ---
-Robit smart car is a kind of smart car which is based on micro:bit and ElecFreaks robit.
+Robit smart car is a STEM education robot based on the BBC micro:bit and ElecFreaks robit robotics platform.
 Besides the RJ25 wiring port and  motor port in Mbot, the robit is also equipped with  2-way DC motor connectors , 2-way stepping motor connectors(Stepping motor connectors and 4-way DC motor connectors are multiplexed ) and 8-way PWM signal output connectors.

-It can drive PWM signal driving devices like servo.
+The robit board can drive PWM signal driving devices like servo.
 It has 8-way G-5V-S digital signal connectors(for connecting with OCTOPUS electric bricks) and 4-way G-5V-S analog signal connectors(for connecting with OCTOPUS electric bricks).
 Robit can realize all current basic functions of MBOT and it can be regarded as the new generation of Mbot.

 ### Characteristics